robertdj/r-dockerfiles/README.md

 The configuration file `shiny-server.conf` is very basic:
 It exposes the Shiny server at port 3838 and includes some example apps.
+Check out [Shiny server's docs](https://docs.rstudio.com/shiny-server) to learn more about its configuration.

 Example apps from Shiny server are available at `<url>/sample-apps`.